Shiplake College logo

 Take Our Fly-Through Drone Tour

-Current Vacancies
+Teaching Vacancies

 Thank you for your interest in working at Shiplake College, please see below our current vacancies.

-Teacher of English (Maternity Cover)
+Teacher of Art

-Starting September 2026 (for up to one year)
+Starting September 2026

-Applications are welcomed from inspirational teachers who will strive for excellence in all aspects of the English curriculum.
+The role would suit an energetic teacher who is committed to the highest standards of teaching and learning; a teacher who can inspire and challenge all our pupils.
+Applications are welcomed from inspirational teachers who will strive for excellence in all aspects of the art curriculum.
 This could present a great opportunity for an ECT.

-English Teacher Candidate Pack
+Teacher of Art Candidate Pack

 Teaching Staff Application Form